Syndicate-99/Cansat_gui_enhanced/README.md

 For changing the com port number , do it in the new_gui file itself , its the master file , com port can be found using the device manager

+The com port can be listened using the 'S' button on keyboard

 ## 📦 What's Included

 1. **cansat_gui_enhanced.py** - Your improved GUI with competition features